simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Jul 12 2025 0834 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Jul 13-Jul 15 2025
+Radio Blackout Forecast for Jul 14-Jul 16 2025

-              Jul 13        Jul 14        Jul 15
+              Jul 14        Jul 15        Jul 16
-R1-R2           55%           55%           55%
+R1-R2           50%           50%           50%
 R3 or greater    5%            5%            5%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are are likely over 13-15 Jul.
+Rationale: There exists a chance for R1-R2 (Minor-Moderate) radio blackouts over 14-16 Jul due to potential from multiple sunspots on the visible disk.

 ```